 - 1. RECOGNIZED: no further requirements or changes are necessary; - 2.
 COULD BE RECOGNIZED: further requirements or changes are necessary in response to identified issues.
 The required information is to be submitted within a period specified by the Board and reviewed intersessionally; - 3.
 NOT RECOGNIZED: a full resubmission is required, including all documentation required by the Standards and the Guidelines.

-The Board will inform the submitting organization of its decision during the meeting and will follow up with a formal letter explaining its decision and requirements.
+The Board will inform the submitting organization of its decision following the meeting by a formal letter explaining its decision and requirements.

 8.3 Certificate of Programme Completion